Comprehensive Care for Joint Replacement (CJR)

 Proactive organizations interested in value initiatives like BPCI can learn a lot from organizations that have been refining the process.
 Getting bundled payments right in healthcare from Harvard Business Review does a great job investigating the successful techniques used by two private practices.
 To sum up the findings of the HBR article:

 1. High-quality data on outcomes and costs: “Going forward, having compelling outcomes data will likely become even more important since, in the absence of being able to demonstrate superior outcomes, payers will continue to put pressure on payment rates.”

 “RI and HOI share comparative cost and outcomes data directly with physicians, allowing the physicians to see their core strengths and opportunities.”

 BPCI initiatives and mandates such as these are only further examples of the continuous shift to value-based care.
-The most difficult component to establishing value (outcomes/cost) is outcomes which require proactive, and long-term dedication to their collection.
-Hospitals and practices can no longer ignore the need to effective collection and analysis of outcomes.
+The most difficult component of establishing value (outcomes/cost) is outcomes requiring proactive and long-term dedication to their collection.
+Hospitals and practices can no longer ignore the need for effective collection and analysis of outcomes.

 Need more help with your PRO related questions?
 CODE can help!
 Schedule a call with a CODE expert today to get you on your way to better harnessing your patient reported outcomes.